coleifer/peewee/docs/peewee/postgres.rst

       Concatenate the field value with ``data``.
 Note this is a shallow operation and does not deep-merge nested objects.

-      See :ref:`BinaryJSONField.concat` for example usage.
+      See :meth:`BinaryJSONField.concat` for example usage.

    .. method:: length()

       Return the length of the JSON array at the given path.

-      See :ref:`BinaryJSONField.length` for example usage.
+      See :meth:`BinaryJSONField.length` for example usage.

    .. method:: extract(*path)

       Extract the JSON data at the given path.

-      See :ref:`BinaryJSONField.extract` for example usage.
+      See :meth:`BinaryJSONField.extract` for example usage.

 .. _postgres-hstore: